-The Human Connectome Project FTP site will work with any major FTP client, as long as it supports SFTP connections (virtually all of them do).
-The following is a demo using FileZilla, which is a free and open-source FTP client that is available for Mac OS, Windows or Linux.
+The Human Connectome Project FTP site will work with any major FTP client, as long as it supports SFTP connections.
+(Virtually all of them do.)
+Here is a demo using FileZilla, which is a free and open-source FTP client that is available for Mac OS, Windows or Linux.